mrmcpowned/interdimensionalcable/README.md

  · The code was modified so the site can be slightly more usable in more devices.
    It was tested on Android Lollipop: it presents buggy behavior but is usable, specially with virtual keyboards like Ivan Volosyuk's "WiFi Keyboard".

+ · Added a slider to filter out low-score videos.